nightscout/trio-docs/docs/install/ecosystem/nightscout-app.md

 **Debouncing**: Most uploads are debounced by 2 seconds to batch rapid changes and reduce network requests.

+!!! info "What is Debouncing?"
+    Debouncing is a programming technique to limit how often a function runs, ensuring it only executes once after a set time has passed since the last trigger

 **Batching**: Data is uploaded in chunks of 100 entries to prevent large payloads.

+!!! info "What is Batching?"
+    Batching is a technique for grouping multiple individual operations, tasks, or data points into a single, more efficient unit for processing

 ---